 4.7 The volume of waste from these industries has declined with the closure of many of our collieries and several power stations.
-However, Nottinghamshire's three remaining coal fired power station between them produce around 900,000 tonnes of fly and bottom ash per year.
-Some of this
+However, Nottinghamshire's three remaining coal fired power stations between them produce around 900,000 tonnes of fly and bottom ash per year.
+Some of this is suitable for use in block making or as an aggregate/bulk fill in engineering projects such as road building but the amount that is recycled in this way will vary according to demand.
+Each power station has dedicated disposal or storage capacity for the ash with nearly 600,000 tonnes disposed of locally in 2010.